Thexgamelord/MSAS/README.md

 after the message is gone Wait for the server to install and you are finished installing MSAS.

+after you finish you can just open MSAS and the server will start without problems.

 be sure to use /stop to safely stop the server.